 Frenchie: The Story of the French-Speaking Cajuns of World War II

 Following nearly 20 years of research, Jason Theriot’s new book will document the role of the French-speaking Cajuns of World War II.
 With their bilingual skills, these young Cajuns from south Louisiana served as translators and interpreters, and proved to be an invaluable asset to the military overseas.
 Their wartime experiences forged a renewed since of pride in their culture and heritage.
 Click here to read the article "Cajun 'Frenchies' helped win the war" in the Baton Rouge Advocate, Nov.
 2019.
 For a related story in the Daily Iberian from Aug.
 2019, click here.
 David McNamara featured a story on the "Frenchie Cajuns" in his Feb.
 2020 "Heart of Louisiana" series on Fox 8 WVUE in New Orleans.
 Click here to see the clip.
-Below are video presentations about the “Frenchie” book project, including the full interview with Jason Theriot and Dave McNamara at the National World War II Museum's new Hilliard Research Library:
+Below are video presentations about the “Frenchie” book project, including the full interview with Jason Theriot and Dave McNamara at the National World War II Museum's new Hilliard Research Library, and a sneak peak at the prerecording for the new FRENCHIE PODCAST:

 History of Cenac Towing Company